 Fact: None of the ethics codes of the major mental health professions discourages self-promotion per se.
 What is unethical is making false or misleading claims about your training, expertise or experience.
 Thus, for example, if you have a doctorate in a field other than the profession in which you are licensed - say, a PhD in history - and you also have an MSW and are licensed as a clinical social worker, you cannot ethically represent yourself as "Dr. …" when referring to your mental health work.

-But it is ethical to advertise your services or to introduce yourself to new referral sources.
+That said, self-promotion is ethical when advertising your services or introducing yourself to new referral sources.
 You can also ethically emphasize your expertise through writing and via presentations to community groups and professional groups.